arilobi/Cooquie-Journal/README.md

 # Online-Journal Application - COOQUIE
 ## By Marion Nabulobi

-Cooquie is a full-stack web applicaton that allows users to journal their thoughts through a user-friendly interface.
+Cooquie is a full-stack journal application designed to give users a calm, intuitive space to capture their thoughts.
+It pairs a smooth, responsive interface with a secure and efficient backend, creating a seamless journaling experience from end to end.

+## Overview
-The frontend of the application is built using React, leveraging the Context API to handle shared states while the backend is built using flask and python with SQLAlchemy.
+The frontend is crafted with React, using the Context API to manage shared state across the application.
+On the backend, Flask, Python, and SQLAlchemy work together to handle data persistence, authentication, and all server-side operations.

-Additionally, the interface is <strong>responsive</strong>, adapting smoothly to different screen sizes; whether viewed on desktop, tablet or a mobile device.
+The interface gracefully adapts to any screen size — desktop, tablet, or mobile — ensuring that users can journal comfortably wherever they are.

 ## Features
 It only has one role: The Client.